 - (A) Cooking: Cooking in student rooms is allowed where kitchen facilities are a standard part of the room's facilities (such as in Arlington Park and Lawrenson Hall), and in community cooking locations.
-Cooking must be monitored at all times and must be conducted in a safe manner, including use of approved cooking appliances. - (B) Failure to Evacuate: Failure to evacuate during a fire alarm places yourself and others in danger and is prohibited.
+Cooking must be monitored at all times and must be conducted in a safe manner, including use of approved cooking appliances Cooking appliances should be turned off when unmonitored including stoves, microwaves, etc. - (B) Failure to Evacuate: Failure to evacuate during a fire alarm places yourself and others in danger and is prohibited.
 Each fire alarm is to be treated seriously and all persons in the building must evacuate. - (C) Misuse or Damage to Fire or Life Safety Equipment: The intentional or reckless damage to any fire or life safety equipment in the residential facilities is prohibited.
-This includes, but is not limited to, security cameras, telephone lines, safety signs, fire sprinkler piping, fire alarms, sprinkler heads, and fire extinguishers. - (D) Tampering with Fire Life Safety Equipment: Tampering with fire life safety equipment, disabling any part of a fire alarm system, discharging a fire extinguisher, hanging decorations from any part of a fire sprinkler system, or causing a false fire alarm to be registered can endanger lives and property and is prohibited.
+This includes, but is not limited to, security cameras, telephone lines, exit signs, safety signs, fire sprinkler piping, fire alarms, sprinkler heads, fire pull stations and fire extinguishers. - (D) Tampering with Fire Life Safety Equipment: Tampering with fire life safety equipment, disabling any part of a fire alarm system, discharging a fire extinguisher, hanging decorations from any part of a fire sprinkler system, or causing a false fire alarm to be registered can endanger lives and property and is prohibited.
 Criminal prosecution may occur for causing a false fire alarm to be registered by activation or any other means (C.R.S. §18-8-111(a)) and for damage resulting from the unauthorized use of firefighting equipment (C.R.S. §18-4-505).